ChildhoodMoments/data-mining/Assignment-1.md

-Because 65 AMG trim has smaller data size compare to 350 trim level. fewer observations.On the other hand, smaller estimation variance generally requires a less complex model, so we need set k smaller to contain various noises data.And when sample size is smaller, our setting k progress would be affected.
+Because 65 AMG trim has smaller data size compare to 350 trim level. fewer observations.On the other hand, smaller estimation variance generally requires a less complex model, small bias generally requires a more complex model.And when sample size is smaller, our setting k progress would be affected, in general we need set smaller k if its data size is smaller.